- For annual performance, please refer to our Sustainability Report 2020.

 Managing Corporate Governance

-MTR is committed to adopting best practices in corporate governance to ensure that the Corporation is well-managed in the interest of all its stakeholders.
-The Board of Directors holds overall responsibility for oversight of MTR in relation to company strategy, corporate governance and financial performance.
+The Corporation is committed to adopting best practices in corporate governance to ensure that it is well-managed in the interest of all its stakeholders.
+The Board of Directors holds overall responsibility for oversight of the Corporation in relation to company strategy, corporate governance and financial performance.
 Daily management of the Corporation has been delegated to the Executive Committee which develops and implements the policies and systems to achieve the Board's strategic vision and direction.
 The Board supports the formulation of the Corporation's strategy and works together with the Executive Committee to ensure that we maintain stakeholder trust and confidence.
 The Board comprises members with a diverse and balanced set of skills, experiences and perspectives.
 Please refer to our Annual Report for details of our Board of Directors.

 Guided by our management governance framework, the Corporation exercises a certain level of control and oversight over its subsidiaries and associates in Hong Kong, the Mainland of China and beyond.
 However, subsidiaries and affiliates have the flexibility to adopt management practices and policies appropriate for their business nature and local contexts.
 They regularly consult and notify the Corporation on important issues and keep us informed of their related compliance performance through annual reporting.

-Led by the Chairman of the Board, the Corporate Responsibility Committee has strategic oversight over our corporate responsibility commitments and reports to the Board of Directors on these issues.
-On management level, the Corporate Responsibility Steering Committee (CoRSC), chaired by the Corporate Affairs Director, focuses on driving and reviewing the implementation of sustainability initiatives across all MTR divisions.
-Members of the CoRSC include a few other members of the Executive Directorate and colleagues representing MTR’s major business units.
+Led by the Chairman of the Board, the Corporate Responsibility Committee (“CoRC”) has strategic oversight over our corporate responsibility commitments and reports to the Board of Directors on these issues.
+At the management level, the Corporate Responsibility Steering Committee (“CoRSC”), chaired by the Corporate Affairs Director, focuses on driving and reviewing the implementation of sustainability initiatives across all MTR divisions.
+Members of the CoRSC include members of the Executive Directorate and colleagues representing MTR's major business units.
 For details of our overall corporate governance approach and structure, please refer to the Corporate Governance Report in our Annual Report.

 Board of Directors